Home

 adaptable

-Understanding your preferences as an ISTP will make it easier to identify what is likely to feel ‘right’ for you at work and help you when you are planning a career change.
+Understanding your preferences as an ISTP personality personality will make it easier to identify what is likely to feel ‘right’ for you at work and help you when you are planning a career change.

 The best employment options for you will allow you to use your natural strengths and limit your exposure to tasks and situations that will drain you.